 My mom watched because she played the sport, because she had friends that watched and because at the time she was playing in a rec league with former UConn players.
 My dad watched in part because he knew people that were fans, but also because he recognized that they were getting more attention and that they were winning.

 I was lucky enough to get that love of the game passed down to me.
 I’ve been watching UConn for as long as I could remember, so of course when I showed an interest in learning more about how the sport of basketball worked my dad turned on UConn.
-For most of a season, we only watched the women’s team until I had a solid grasp of the fundamentals and the importance of passing and teamwork.
+For most of that season, we only watched the women’s team until I had a solid grasp of the fundamentals and the importance of passing and teamwork.

-After that, we would watch almost every game, men’s or women’s, that Connecticut played.
+After that, we would watch almost every game, men’s or women’s, that UConn played.
 However, for me, watching the women play was always different.
 The quality of play was better, I loved the continuous passing and teamwork and once 2012 rolled around… there was Breanna Stewart.

 Stewart, or as I, most of Connecticut and now most of the country knows her, Stewie, was the first basketball player I fell in love with.
 Watching her grow and develop from an awkward freshman to a four-time NCAA Basketball Tournament Most Outstanding Player and four-time national champion was an extraordinary experience.
 She went on to win Rookie of the Year in 2016, WNBA MVP, as well as WNBA Finals MVP and WNBA Champion in 2018.

-In the last year, I’ve started covering Mason Women’s Basketball, including Natalie Butler’s historic season, and have started following the WNBA more closely.
+In the last year, I’ve started covering Mason women’s basketball, including Natalie Butler’s historic season, and have started following the WNBA more closely.
 This summer I went to see the Washington Mystics play the Minnesota Lynx and the Connecticut Sun play the Chicago Sky.

-I’m writing this less than hour after Game 3 of the WNBA Finals wrapped up in EagleBank Arena in front of a sold-out crowd.
+I’m writing this less than an hour after Game 3 of the WNBA Finals wrapped up in EagleBank Arena in front of a sold-out crowd.